 Admission of a new partner is an addition of a new partner as an associate or partner to a current enterprise is known as an admission of a partner.
-For a new partner to have the profit-sharing right of the partnership business, the new partner has to bring some fund which is referred to as his share of goodwill or a premium.
+For a new partner to have the profit-sharing right of the partnership business, the new partner has to bring some fund or capital for compensating the old partners which is referred to as his share of goodwill or a premium.

 With accordance to the Partnership Act 1932, a new partner can be admitted into the enterprise only with the agreement of all the existing partners until and unless otherwise consented upon.
 With the admission of a new associate, the partnership enterprise is restructured and a new agreement is entered into; to carry on the trading concern of the enterprise.

-Given below are important MCQs on Admission of New Partner to analyze your understanding of the topic.
+Given below are important MCQs on Admission of New Partner to analyse your understanding of the topic.
 The answers are also given for your reference.

 Admission of New Partner MCQs

 1. In the case of admission of a partner, the entry for unrecorded investments will be

 A) Debit Partner Capital A/cs and Credit Investment A/c

 B) Debit Revaluation A/cs and Credit Investment A/c